leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/parent.rst

 ----------------------------

 In *Object Mode*, select the child/children and then the parent object.
-Enter *Edit Mode* and on the parent object select either one vertex that defines a single point, or select three vertices that define an area (the three vertices do not have to form a complete face;
+:kbd:`Tab` into *Edit Mode* and on the parent object select either one vertex that defines a single point, or select three vertices that define an area (the three vertices do not have to form a complete face;
 they can be any three vertices of the parent object),